 Students choose a research or advocacy project focused on regulatory or public interest law topics.

 Represents low-income taxpayers who have disputes with the Franchise Tax Board in matters of state tax appeals.

 This clinic is a joint effort between USD Legal Clinics and the California State Board of Equalization.
 Under the supervision of an attorney from the California State Board of Equalization’s Taxpayers' Rights Advocate Office, students will represent clients with Sales and Use Tax appeals before the Board of Equalization.

 Provides free legal assistance to veterans in disputes with for-profit institutions over the use of GI Bill funds and predatory lending associated with education loans.
 Legal services range from advice to identification of potential claims to representation of student veterans in litigation, arbitration and other forms of alternative dispute resolution.

-For more information about giving to the law school's clinics, please call the Development and Alumni Relations Office at (619) 260-4692.
+Make a gift on USD's secure giving webpage.
+For more information about giving to the law school's clinics, please call the Development and Donor Relations Office at (619) 260-4692.